prideout/book-webgl/README.md

 # master

 - ParametricSurf (please, wireframe only)
   - Sphere on left, Torus on right
   - Move eval into a worker?
   - Move portions of it to giza/Surface
 - ColorGraph
 - ch 1 & 2 tangling (please, no fresnel buddha or king tut stuff yet)

 # later

 - Add lighting to ParametricSurf
+- PolygonTess
-- PolygonTess degenerate triangle
+  - degenerate triangle
+  - Add an Ankh. (wikipedia page has a nice SVG)
+  - Move eval into a worker?
 - pycollada -> King Tut

 # giza design